Classical LMS

 The following animation presents the bespoke Classical LMS brand—emphasizing the variability of student strengths and priorities—the customizability of the mobile and web interfaces, as well as an introduction to "Plato", the GenAI assistant designed to be there when you need him.

-Combining an in-depth competitive analysis of similar software and interviewing students to pinpoint the main frustrations yielded a clearer path forward for what to iterate on, how to structure the experience, and who I was designing for and why.
+Combining an in-depth competitive analysis of similar software and interviewing students to pinpoint the main frustrations yielded a clearer path forward for what to iterate on, how to structure the experience, who I'm designing for, and why.

 Based on the surveys and research, the three primary goals for the interface became: